What is a RiverLink transponder?

 - A RiverLink E-ZPass transponder allows a customer to pay tolls automatically when

-they travel anywhere within the E-ZPass network
+they travel on the tolled Louisville - Southern Indiana Ohio River Bridges and anywhere within the E-ZPass network

-account.
+RiverLink account.
 These transponders are $15 to purchase.
 Drivers choosing

-Will there be a special transponder for motorcycles?
+Is there a special transponder for motorcycles?

 No. It’s recommended that motorcyclists use a RiverLink E-ZPass transponder, and